department-of-veterans-affairs/vets-website/content/pages/types-of-veteran-id-cards/vic.md

 **Both of these must be true.
 You:**
 - Served on active duty, in the Reserves, or in the National Guard (including the Coast Guard), **and**
-- Received an honorable or general discharge
+- Received an honorable or general discharge (under honorable conditions)

 If you received an other than honorable, bad conduct, or dishonorable character of discharge, you’re not eligible for a Veteran ID Card.
 If you have an uncharacterized or unknown discharge status, we’ll have to verify your eligibility before we approve your application.

 You’ll need to provide a copy of your discharge papers when you apply for a VIC to prove your character of discharge.

+**Please note:** Retail vendors' acceptance of the VIC is voluntary and doesn't reflect an endorsement, favoring, or recommendation by VA.

 ### How do I apply for a Veteran ID Card?